codecs02-marcher/OpenWrt_OpenVpn_Pimox-RPI4-/README.md

-# Make sure PiMox or Proxmox is up and working in your PI/PC
+# Make sure PiMox arm 64 or Proxmox is up and working in your PI/PC

 1. **Create a new network bridge in your proxmox by going in to the network settings (Example vmbr1)**